boypt/vmess2json/README.md

 Choose >>>
 ```

-Here you can enter the index digit to edit one of the config, the script calls `vim` to open a template file with config content.
+Now you can enter the index digit to edit one of the config, the script calls `vim` to open a template file with config content.

 ```json
 {